AncauAdrian/PersonalProjects/README.md

   </li>
   <li>
     <a href="https://github.com/AncauAdrian/MessagingSystem">
-          System messaging app between a client and a server.
+          Basic messaging app between a client and a server.
     </a>
   </li>
 </ul>